hamzashakeel348/Todo-App/README.md

 It is a task management app, developed in React Native by using the builtin components of React Native.

+# Running the App:

+Following Scripts will be used to run the Todo-App:

+- Open the terminal, at the root folder of the Project.
+- To start the metro bundler, you should write "npx react-native start".
+It will start the basic metro bundler.
+- To run the app on Emulator, at first start the Emulator Device from the Android Studio, and then run the command "npx react-native run-android"
+- To run it on the IOS, you need the IOS Emulator, and run the command "npx react-native run-ios"

 # Description:

 - Here in this todo app, I developed the android app.